 Our unique analysis of the bills Sawyer sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2002.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Sawyer is shown as a purple triangle. (analysis methodology)

 Some of Sawyer’s most recently sponsored bills include...

 - H.R.
 2136 (107th): Confidential Information Protection Act

 - H.R.
 2135 (107th): Consumer Privacy Protection Act

 - H.R.
 1828 (107th): Unilateral Sanction Reporting Act

 - H.Con.Res.
 70 (107th): Expressing the sense of the Congress that the United States should develop, ...

 - H.R.
 3406 (106th): To require the President to report annually to the Congress on the ...